 You guarantee your inspections - what does this mean?

-The CIUK guarantee is that if a care service addresses the non-compliance issues raised and maintains the areas evidenced as compliant, the next regulatory inspection will result in improved gradings.
+CIUK guarantees that if a care service addresses the non-compliance issues raised and maintains the areas evidenced as compliant, the next regulatory inspection will result in improved gradings.

 A CiUK report is comprehensive and evidence-based, which means that the report strongly supports the evidence that regulators and commissioners rely on.
 The care home can demonstrate effectiveness, compliance, and a solid commitment to continuous improvement.